I have a riddle for you.

 Sugar and avocado esters work more like oils, but not quite.
 Here’s what I mean:

 These esters are quite revolutionary.
 They do everything that surfactants and oils do but much better and with a gentler hand.
-Why isn’t anyone else using them?
+Why isn’t everyone else using them?

 Yep.
 Low-Viscosity Cleaning Ester takes EVERYTHING off.
 Waterproof eyeliner, bright lipstick, stubborn sunscreen… You mention it, it melts it away.
 Quickly.
 I don’t have to tug and pull at the skin to get it to do its job.